RamadanIbrahem98/DSP/README.md

 Some Familarity with some of python third party packages like **numpy**, **matplotlib** would be a plus\
 basic understanding of the main concepts of OOP is a plus

-However, you can apply the consepts of the projects with any other prefered programming language
+However, you can apply the concepts of the projects with any other prefered programming language

 ## Projects List